Back

 I intentionally explored non-digital interactions during ideation, although our product is digital mobile app.

-I attempt to empathize & define the problem inspired by interactions that human does naturally in real life, such as signing up for a membership for a wholesale club like Costco or fitness centers.
+I attempt to empathize & define the problem inspired by interactions that human does naturally in real life, such as thinking why customers would sign-up for a paid membership for a wholesale club or fitness centers.

 This mindset helped me focus on the core values that users are looking for when 1st time encounter with the product.